 An allegation of a violation of the Principles of the Student Code of Conduct can be made by any member of the campus community (faculty, staff, or student).
-Allegations should be directed to the College's Judicial Officer or Student Affairs Designee (SD).
-The Judicial Officer will have the responsibility of adjudicating issues of student conduct in violation of the code.
+Allegations should be directed to the College's Judicial Officer or Assistant Dean of Student Development (SD).
+The Judicial Officer will have the responsibility of adjudicating issues of students conduct in violation of the code.

-The Judicial Officer or Student Affairs Designee may decide to initiate a formal College investigation of an allegation.
-When initiating a formal College investigation, the Judicial Officer or Student Affairs Designee shall conduct the investigation and shall notify in writing the student of: a) the alleged infraction, b) the investigating officer of the College, and c) the College's judicial procedure and potential sanctions.
+The Judicial Officer or Assistant Dean of SD may decide to initiate a formal College investigation of an allegation.
+When initiating a formal College investigation, the Judicial Officer or Assistant Dean of SD shall conduct the investigation and shall notify in writing the student of: a) the alleged infraction, b) the investigating officer of the College, and c) the College's judicial procedure and potential sanctions.

-The Judicial Officer or Student Affairs Designee may seek to resolve the incident through an Informal Hearing, Administrative Hearing, or Judicial Board Hearing.
+The Judicial Officer or Assistant Dean of SD may seek to resolve the incident through an Informal Hearing, Administrative Hearing, or Judicial Board Hearing.

-The Informal Hearing (held between the Judicial Officer or Student Affairs Designee and Student) resolution could be to increase awareness of the principles and importance of the Student Code of Conduct but may not result in a written finding or sanction.
+The Informal Hearing (held between the Judicial Officer or Assistant Dean of SD and Student) resolution could be to increase awareness of the principles and importance of the Student Code of Conduct but may not result in a written finding or sanction.

-The Formal Administrative Hearing (held between Judicial Officer or Student Affairs Designee and Student) is an option only if the student admits guilt.
+The Formal Administrative Hearing (held between Judicial Officer or Assistant Dean of SD and Student) is an option only if the student admits guilt.
 Resolution could be a written reprimand or other disciplinary action directly related to the Student Handbook code of conduct.
 In addition, the student forfeits his/her rights to the appeals process.